La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 klama
 : … come to …

-The dictionary at the end of this textbook presents all verbs with x1, x2 etc. symbols:
+Dictionaries can present verbs with symbols such as x1, x2 etc.:

 prami
 : x1 loves x2